imvaskel/soteria/README.md

 When looking for a polkit authentication agent, I noticed that most were either extremely old, using a framework that I didn't like, or completely unstylable.
 Additionally, most were hard to edit as they just called out to polkit's `libpolkit-agent` to do all the work.
 Because of this, I decieded to put the work in to figure out how authentication agents worked.

+It should be noted that this project does still call out to libpolkit-agent, but only via the polkit agent helper.
+This is because polkit uses root sending a dbus response to the polkit daemon to confirm authentication as the identity.
+I find it non-beneficial to put in the work to maintain the security implications of a setuid binary.

 ## Debugging

 If you would like to debug why something went wrong, just run `RUST_LOG=debug soteria` and this will start it with debug logging, which should help you identify what's going wrong.